Steps for Event Registration

 If an organization decides to cancel an event after finishing event registration, the group should notify CSI as well as the appropriate reservations office.
 Events not cancelled at least 48 hours prior to the schedules start time could incur charges from the entities involved.

-SC Facilities Policies & Procedures – Reservation Cancellations & No-Shows.
-Retrieved from SC Facilities Policies and Procedures
+Student Centers Facilities Use Policies & Procedures – Reservation Cancellations & No-Shows

 Programming Spaces/Reserving Spaces